 For high rise residential buildings (over 11m, normally those more than 4 storeys) the regulations state that flat front doors need to be checked once a year and the communal doors (such as cupboards and hallway doors) every 3 months.

 For other buildings it is just important that regular inspections take place to ensure that the doors are maintained in good working order.
-A lot of the clients we work with and the responsible person ask us to conduct surveys once a year for lower rise residential and twice a year for commercial properties.
+A lot of the clients we work with and the responsible person ask us to conduct fire door surveys once a year for lower rise residential and twice a year for commercial properties.
 But we will work to your instruction and what the responsible person or fire risk assessor advises.

-Can you certify my door is compliant?
+Can you certify my fire door is compliant?

-Yes, if the survey finds the door to be satisfactory we can issue a certificate of conformity.
+Yes, if the fire door survey finds the door to be satisfactory we can issue a certificate of conformity.
 If there are non compliant areas found and we complete the remedial work then a certificate is included as part of the service.
 If remedial work is carried out by another contractor we can conduct another survey to sign off the door is compliant if required.

 With extensive experience in the fire protection industry, we bring the knowledge and expertise needed to deliver reliable, compliant solutions for every project.
 We pride ourselves on exceptional customer service, always going the extra mile to ensure our clients are fully satisfied with the quality of our work and ongoing support